rocus/welle-cli/README.md

 If a channel change is needed because your previous station was on another channel, that will be initiated.
 It takes some time and on your streamer you will get a message that the server is down or there was no connection possible.
 After some time (2-10 seconds) you must choose this radio station again (in my example id 1057) and hopefully that will connect the second time.
-It seems difficult to me to achieve the switch in one step and that you can see as a major disadvantage of my hack.
+It seems difficult to me to achieve the switch in one step and you may see that as a major disadvantage of my hack.

+I build welle-cli with this, very small hack, for a (headless) Raspberry Pi 3 with a RTL-SDR stick and it worked well but the load on my raspberry is quite high (200%).
+One small remark (I filed this as an issue at the github site of AlbrechtL): you must add xxd as a non QT package you must have installed.
+For building I called "cmake .. -DBUILD_WELLE_IO=OFF -DRTLSDR=1" in the build directory and subsequently a "make".